makersacademy/airport_challenge/README.md

 ## Task

 The task is to test drive the creation of a set of classes/modules to satisfy all the below user stories.
+I have created three classes: Airport, Plane and Weather.

 ## Software

-Ruby
+* Ruby
-RSpec
+* RSpec

 ## User stories